cloudfoundry/cloud_controller_ng/README.md

 # cloud_controller_ng

 This repository contains the code for the Cloud Controller.
 The NG signifies that this is a "next generation" component and this is not backward-compatible with the original cloud_controller.
-This version adds significant new functionality including the additional manditory constructs of the "organization" and "space" heirarchy that all users, applications and services must use.
+This version adds significant new functionality including the additional manditory constructs of the "organization" and "space" hierarchy that all users, applications and services must use.

 ## Components